wanzenried/worst-pacman/README.md

 ## thing i want to learn during this project:
 * [ ] real time graphics changing
 * [ ] real time solids/boundaries/physics changing

+# Archived
+I have chosen to archive this repository, as i am no longer interested in writing javascript.
+This might change in the future, i promise nothing.